 Heart failure as a clinical syndrome has a variable course in individuals, and symptoms may become apparent at different times in different people.
-There is also a distinction to be made between right- and left-sided symptoms, although in practice the picture is usually mixed.
+There is also a distinction between right- and left-sided symptoms, though in practice the picture is usually mixed.
 Right-sided symptoms typically relate to venous back-pressure in the systemic circulation, while left-heart failure more commonly causes pulmonary congestion and related symptoms (Mentz & O’Connor, 2016).

 Fatigue results from lack of supply of oxygenated blood on a chronic level and is another common long-term sign of left heart failure (Marti et al., 2013).

 As mentioned earlier, heart failure that can be attributed to the right-side of the heart is more likely to present with findings related to venous back-pressure of the systemic circulation.
-Weight-gain secondary to fluid retention, swollen peripheries (Figure 6), and abdominal distension due to ascites are all possible symptoms of right-heart failure (Mentz & O’Connor, 2016; Marti et al., 2013; Platz et al., 2015).
+Weight-gain secondary to fluid retention, swollen peripheries (Figure 6), and abdominal distension due to ascites are all possible symptoms of right-heart failure (Marti et al., 2013; Platz et al., 2015; Mentz & O’Connor, 2016).

 The examination findings in acute heart failure again reflect the systems that are disrupted, much like the symptoms.